dongwon-lee-dev/ecs-spring-boot/README.md

 # ECS communication between Services
 use only service connect
 !!!
 Task Definition - Port Mapping Name - Manually Input, do not auto create

+!!!
+Use Chrome developer tools to get more information if there is a problem Mixed Content: browser does not accept http response when https request is sent -> Nextjs use proxy api: frontend first send request to its backend and then send it to official backend